-Some time ago I’ve got an old computer for free.
-Nothing happened when I tried to turn it on, so I assumed that the power supply is broken.
+Some time ago I got an old computer for free.
+Nothing happened when I tried to turn it on, so I assumed that the power supply was broken.
 It is a small IBM computer in a horizontal desktop case.
-It has a power supply integrated on motherboard.
-There are some capacitors that look damaged, so it can be a simple solution.
-I still don’t have an ESR-meter, so it is a good reason to build one.
+It has a power supply integrated into the motherboard.
+Some capacitors look damaged, so it can be a simple solution.
+I still don’t have an ESR meter, so it is an excellent reason to build one.

-I’ve checked several designs and decided to build the one from dr. Le Hung.
-It is quite accurate, easy to calibrate and has a lot of additional functions.
+I’ve checked several designs and decided to build the one from Dr Le Hung.
+It is pretty accurate, easy to calibrate and has a lot of additional functions.

-The main drawback of its solution is lack of source code for the microcontroller.
-It means that it is impossible to add more functions, change something or use a different MCU.
-From another point of view, Le Hung sells DIY kits with a preprogramed ATMega microcontroller and checked high tolerance components, which helps to avoid a complicated calibration process, so, I’ve decided to order the kit.
-It took about 2 weeks to arrive.
+The main drawback of its solution is the lack of source code for the microcontroller.
+It means adding more functions, changing something, or using a different MCU is impossible.
+From another point of view, Le Hung sells DIY kits with a preprogrammed ATMega microcontroller and checks high tolerance components, which helps to avoid a complicated calibration process, so I’ve decided to order the kit.
+It took about two weeks to arrive.

-There are no SMD components in the kit and it is very easy to build even by beginners:
+There are no SMD components in the kit, and it is straightforward to build even for beginners:

-It affected the PCB size as well as a need of jumpers.
-I’ve counted 15 of them, so make sure you have a proper wire for this.
+It affected the PCB size as well as the need for jumpers.
+I’ve counted 15 of them, so ensure you have a proper wire for this.
 Also, there is no silkscreen on the PCB at all.
-I had to use a PCB draw to make sure that proper components are used, which increases chances of a mistake.
+I had to use a PCB draw to ensure appropriate components were used, which increased the chances of a mistake.

-I wasn’t able to find a case for the device that fits perfectly, so I assume that the PCB hasn’t been designed for a particular case.
-A display, battery and switch made the task to find a suitable case a bit tricky.
-Finally, I’ve decided to use “Serpac-273” case.
-It is a bit large for the PCB, but has a 9V battery compartment and its high is perfect to fit the display and the switch actuator.
+I couldn’t find a case for the perfectly fitting device, so I assume that the PCB hasn’t been designed for a particular case.
+A display, battery and switch made finding a suitable case tricky.
+Finally, I’ve decided to use the “Serpac-273” case.
+It is a bit large for the PCB, but it has a 9V battery compartment, and its high is perfect to fit the display and the switch actuator.
 The PCB holes in the case don’t match, so I had to drill holes in the bottom and cover them with rubber stands:

-There are several Russian made capacitors in the kit with good stability and tolerance.
+Several Russian-made capacitors in the kit have good stability and tolerance.
 Le Hung assured me that he checks them all, so there shouldn’t be any problems.

-All ICs are mounted in sockets which is important for beginners.
+All ICs are mounted in sockets which is essential for beginners.

-Unfortunately, aluminium caps in the kit are G-LUXON branded.
+Unfortunately, the aluminium caps in the kit are G-LUXON branded.
 It is probably all right for the big bipolar cap because it doesn’t have a lot of stress in this schematic, so I’ve decided to keep it.
-But I believe that it is not the best choice for the two power supply decoupling caps.
-Despite that they are in a working condition, it is only a matter of time.
-I’d recommend replacing them with a good brand capacitors.
-I put it into the draw with other useless stuff just in case if I need them to repair something urgently.
+But I believe it is not the best choice for the two power supply decoupling caps.
+Despite their working condition, it is only a matter of time.
+I’d recommend replacing them with good-brand capacitors.
+I put it into the drawer with other useless stuff in case I need them to repair something urgently.

-For 5V conversion the good old 7805 is used.
-It is all right if the device is going to be used with an external power supply.
-But it is not the best solution if 9V battery is going to be used.
-7805 has 2V of voltage drop, so the device will stop working when the voltage is reached 7V, but a battery still has 25-30% of its charge.
-9V batteries are quite expensive, so it is not wise to throw it away with a quarter of its capacity still left.
+For 5V conversion, the good old 7805 is used.
+It is all right to use the device with an external power supply.
+But it is not the best solution if a 9V battery is used.
+7805 has a 2V voltage drop, so the device will stop working when the voltage reaches 7V, but a battery still has 25-30% of its charge.
+9V batteries are expensive, so throwing them away with a quarter of their capacity still left is not wise.
 To avoid this, a modern one has to be used.
-I chose LF50A which has a voltage drop down to 0.2V.
-It means that the device will be working until the battery voltage reaches 5.2V which happens when the battery is almost completely flat.
-LF50A has 1% output voltage tolerance which is important for a measurement device.
-Its retail price is less than $1 and these money will be saved on the first battery.
-Its pin out in TO-220 case is the same as 7805, so there are no PCB modifications required.
-But input and output decoupling capacitors C1 and C11 have to be replaced with ceramic 0.1uF and aluminium 2.2uF respectively.
-It shouldn’t be a problem, because C1 and C11 are those G-LUXON capacitors that went to rubbish bin anyway.
-Le Hung suggests to use 8.4В rechargeable batteries instead of 9V batteries, but even in this case I believe that the voltage regulator replacement is beneficial, because it will increase time between recharges and improve a lifespan of a battery.
+I chose LF50A, which has a voltage drop down to 0.2V.
+It means the device will work until the battery voltage reaches 5.2V, which happens when the battery is almost completely flat.
+LF50A has a 1% output voltage tolerance which is important for a measurement device.
+Its retail price is less than $1, and this money will be saved on the first battery.
+Its pinout in the TO-220 case is the same as 7805, so no PCB modifications are required.
+But input and output decoupling capacitors C1 and C11 must be replaced with ceramic 0.1uF and aluminium 2.2uF, respectively.
+It shouldn’t be a problem because C1 and C11 are those G-LUXON capacitors that went to the rubbish bin anyway.
+Le Hung suggests using 8.4В rechargeable batteries instead of 9V batteries.
+Still, even in this case I believe that the voltage regulator replacement is beneficial because it will increase the time between recharges and improve a battery’s lifespan.

-Honestly saying, I don’t like the way how LCD display is connected.
-I had to solder a ribbon cable to a header pins – not my favourite stuff.
-Furthermore, the order is not consistent, so it creates even more problems and points to make a mistake.
-Here how it looks:
+Honestly, I wouldn’t say I like how the LCD is connected.
+I had to solder a ribbon cable to header pins – not my favourite stuff.
+Furthermore, the order is inconsistent, creating even more problems and points to make a mistake.
+Here is how it looks:

 It also took a while to mount the case.
 I’ve soldered the wires to the PCB as Le Hung recommended to improve accuracy.

-The test proved high accuracy of the device.
+The test proved the high accuracy of the device.

-Le Hung is very good in communication which is a great benefit of the kit.
+Le Hung is excellent in communication which is a great benefit of the kit.

-It is a very good weekend project for hobbyists with different skills.
-Its drawbacks are easy to fix and they don’t affect the functionality of the device.
-If you want to build an ESR-meter for yourself as well, I’d recommend taking a closer look on this kit.
-See ya!
+It is a perfect weekend project for hobbyists with different skills.
+Its drawbacks are easy to fix and don’t affect the device’s functionality.
+If you want to build an ESR meter for yourself, I’d recommend taking a closer look at this kit.
+See you!